Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Forecasting US inflation

-For the empirical application, we consider the popular FRED-MD database.
+In our empirical application we consider the popular FRED-MD database.
 This dataset is publicly accessible and available in real-time.
 The monthly data vintages ensure that we only use information that would have been available at the time a given forecast is being produced.
 A detailed description of the databases can be found in \cite{mccracken2016fred}.
-To achieve approximate stationarity we transform the dataset as given in Appendix \ref{sec:App C}.
+To achieve approximate stationarity we transform the dataset as outlined in Section \ref{sec:App C} of the Online Appendix.
 Furthermore, each time series is standardized to have sample mean zero and unit sample variance prior to using the non-linear dimension reduction techniques.

-Our US dataset includes 105 monthly variables that span the period from 1963:01 to 2019:06.
-The forecasting design relies on a rolling window, as justified by \cite{Clark2011RT}, that initially ranges from 1980:01 to 1999:12.
-For each month of the hold-out sample, which starts in 2000:01 and ends in 2018:12, we compute the $h$-step ahead predictive distribution for each model (for $h \in \{1, 3, 12\}$), keeping the length of the estimation sample fixed at $240$ observations (i.e., a rolling window of $20$ years).
+Our US dataset includes 105 monthly variables that span the period from 1963:01 to 2021:01.
+The forecasting design relies on a rolling window, as justified in \cite{clark2011}, that initially ranges from 1980:01 to 1999:12.
+For each month of the hold-out sample, which starts in 2000:01 and ends in 2019:12, we compute the $h$-month-ahead predictive distribution for each model (for $h \in \{1, 3\}$), keeping the length of the estimation sample fixed at $240$ observations (i.e., a rolling window of $20$ years).\footnote{In addition to our baseline sample ending in 2019:12, we present the results of our forecasting exercise including observations covering the COVID-19 pandemic (2020:01 to 2020:08) in Sub-section \ref{sec:pandemic}.
+Since the pandemic caused severe outliers in our dataset, including those periods helps to test the forecasting performance of our models during turbulent times.} For these periods we contrast each forecast with the realization of inflation in the vintage one-quarter-ahead, following the evaluation approach of \cite{chan2017stochastic}.
+As most data revisions take place in the first quarter while afterwards the vintages remain relatively unchanged \citep[see, e.g.,][]{croushore2011frontiers, pfarrhofer2020forecasts}, we make sure that realized inflation is not subject to revisions anymore.